nacn-workshop/network-automation-lab/docs/ansible.md

 }
 ```

-In this example, we've used the `-a` flag to specify and additional argument to the `eos_command` module that is the command we want to run.
-Also, note in the return output from ansible, we've recieved the data in two different formats.
-In the "stdout" key, we can see the raw string contents of the "show version" command, as well as a separate "stdout_lines" key that contains the native output as it would be seen on the EOS CLI.
+In this example, we've used the `-a` flag to specify and additional argument to
+the `eos_command` module that is the command we want to run.
+Also, note in the
+return output from ansible, we've recieved the data in two different formats.
+In
+the "stdout" key, we can see the raw string contents of the "show version"
+command, as well as a separate "stdout_lines" key that contains the native
+output as it would be seen on the EOS CLI(in this case, Ansible has split the
+contents of the raw string into a list based on newlines, with each element of
+the list being a separate line of output).

-Running ad hoc commands in this fashion can be useful for running quick one-off tasks, but once you start to configure a modules behavior with additional arguments, using Ansible playbooks becomes a much more manageable solution.
+Running ad hoc commands in this fashion can be useful for running quick one-off
+tasks, but once you start to configure a modules behavior with additional
+arguments, using Ansible playbooks becomes a much more manageable solution.

 Let's examine what a playbook to perform that same show command looks like: